YOUR EMINENT DOMAIN ATTORNEYS

-Eminent Domain Attorneys & Lawyers in South Carolina
+Eminent Domain Attorneys & Lawyers In South Carolina

 Landowners going through eminent domain in South Carolina often feel powerless and overwhelmed.
 But the eminent domain attorneys at Sever Storey are here to offer guidance and support.
 As experts in eminent domain and condemnation, we hold all levels of government and private entities accountable when exercising the right to eminent domain.

-What Is Eminent Domain Law in South Carolina?
+What Is Eminent Domain Law In South Carolina?

 Eminent domain law in South Carolina gives certain government and private groups the right to take privately owned land for public purposes.
 Land might be taken to build roads, highways, pipelines, government buildings, and more.
 When the group exercising eminent domain actually takes the land, the act is known as condemnation.

-What Should Landowners Do After Receiving an Eminent Domain Notice in South Carolina?
+What Should Landowners Do After Receiving An Eminent Domain Notice In South Carolina?

 Landowners who have received an eminent domain notice in South Carolina should act with urgency.
 The condemnor may have spent months or even years planning the taking of the land, and every minute of delay could influence how the case plays out in court.
 Landowners should: